 We have incurred significant losses since our inception.
 For the years ended December 31, 2017 and 2018 and the three months ended March 31, 2019, we incurred net losses of \$42.8 million, \$46.4 million and \$18.4 million, respectively.
 As of December 31, 2018 and March 31, 2019, we had an accumulated deficit of \$295.9 million and \$314.5 million, respectively.
 We have funded our operations principally from the sale of our convertible preferred stock, and to a lesser extent sequencing and development revenue.
 We have devoted most of our financial resources to the research and development of products and services under our immune medicine platform.
-We expect to continue to incur significant expenses and operating losses for the foreseeable future as we continue to invest in the development of products and services.
-In addition, following the closing of this offering, we expect to incur additional clinical diagnostic and therapeutic products and services.
+We expect to continue to incur significant expenses and operating losses for the foreseeable future as we continue to invest in the development of products and services utilizing our immune medicine program to support the validation of additional clinical diagnostic and therapeutic products and services.
 In addition, following the closing of this offering, we expect to incur additional costs associated with operating as a public company, including expenses related to legal, accounting, regulatory, maintaining compliance with exchange listing and Securities and Exchange Commission ("SEC") requirements, director and officer insurance premiums and investor relations.
 We will need to generate significant additional revenue to achieve and sustain profitability.
 Our failure to achieve or sustain profitability could negatively impact the value of our common stock.